 Your health and safety is our top priority.
-While there have been no cases of 2019 novel coronavirus disease (COVID-19) at Jackson Oncology, we are enhancing our protocols and screening anyone who visits our campuses to identify if they have traveled in the last 14 days to an area considered to have sustained transmission* such as China, Iran, Italy, Japan or South Korea.
+While there have been no cases of 2019 novel coronavirus disease (COVID-19) at Jackson Oncology, we are enhancing our protocols and screening anyone who may be considered to have sustained transmission* or exposure.

 Jackson Oncology is screening for patients who exhibit symptoms of respiratory infection including: